 Whether you are running out of space in your home or looking to attract new customers, expanding your business outside of your home can be exactly what you need for your business to thrive.
 While making this kind of transition may sound simple on paper, if you are not properly prepared, it can be a nightmare.
 Here are five tips to make this transitional journey as smooth as possible.

-1. Have a Budget in Mind
+1. Have the Funds in Place

 2. Work With an Attorney